Gmfholley/Gmfholley/_posts/2015-06-12-what-every-junior-developer-should-know.md

 <img width = 50% height = 50% src = "https://railsmama.files.wordpress.com/2015/06/rails_skills_diagram1.jpeg">

 Rails Mama's post is full of encouragement and hope for the future.
-But I'm in week two.
+But I've just finished week two.
 It feels like a long road.
 I understand just about one quintile of these words even.

-So my response...
+So my best attempt, and fully expecting an Exception...

 ```ruby